Asia Television: Programmes on ATV World

 ATV World's flagship English news programme was Main News and Weather Report at 7:30, provided under the collective effort of ATV News.

-Given its focus on English-language programming in a predominantly Cantonese-speaking market, ATV World carried relatively little advertising and was subsidized by ATV Home.
+Given its focus on English-language programming in a predominantly Cantonese-speaking market, ATV World carried relatively little advertising and was subsidised by ATV Home.
 Free-to-air television companies in Hong Kong are required to provide an English-language service.
 In the face of competition from TVB Pearl, ATV World switched focus from dramas and movies to documentaries and natural history shows, likely because such programming was less expensive to acquire.
 Although movies formerly aired on Saturdays, movies acquired by ATV were generally aired on Monday nights, leading to The Late News programme.

 Artistes

 ATV Training Institute

 Asia Television Training Institute was founded to train people who are interested in joining the television industry.
-There are four faculties including television production, television artwork, television talent and technical production.
+There are four faculties, including television production, television artwork, television talent and technical production.
 Some of the graduates are offered work at ATV.